geyang/deep_learning_notes/README.md

 ## from the Author

-These are the notes that I left working through Nielson's neural net and deep learning book [link](https://neuralnetworksanddeeplearning.com).
-You can find a table of content below.
+These are the notes that I left working through Nielson's [neural Net and Deep Learning book](https://neuralnetworksanddeeplearning.com).
+You can find a table of contents of this repo below.

 ## Table of Contents